-Navalny on trial, faces a fresh 20 year sentence
+Navalny on trial, faces a fresh 20-year sentence

 1. Thank you all, of course.
 Everything that happens to me is much easier to bear, because I feel your support every day and every minute.

 2. Many thanks to the common sense side of the legal madness called "trial in prison" that ends tomorrow.
-To my lawyers Olga Mikhailova , Vadim Kobzev , Alexander Fedulov and Dani Kholodny's lawyer Svetlana Davydova .
+To my lawyers Olga Mikhailova, Vadim Kobzev, Alexander Fedulov and Dani Kholodny's lawyer Svetlana Davydova.
 They fight like lions.

-3. To defense witnesses: Stupin , Kara-Murza , Roizman , Chanysheva , Ostanin , Gorinov , Yashin , Muratov, Demchuk, Golikov, Nikolaenko, Popov, Moroz.
+3. To defence witnesses: Stupin, Kara-Murza, Roizman, Chanysheva, Ostanin, Gorinov, Yashin, Muratov, Demchuk, Golikov, Nikolaenko, Popov, Moroz.

 4. Special thanks.
 My main personal inspiration in this process is my accomplice Danya Kholodny, a 25-year-old guy who accidentally fell into this meat grinder.